-Understand the U.S Trademark regulatory norms: Even before you put a single search query on a trademark search database and proceed for online trademark search goal, it is important to understand the regulatory norms of that particular jurisdiction.
-In United States trademarks are assigned on “first to use” basis wherein a trademark is granted to a party that has used that trademark first.
+You can put a single search query on a trademark search database and proceed for online trademark search goal.
+However, it is important to understand the regulatory norms of that particular jurisdiction.
+According to the USPTO, trademarks are assigned on “first to use” basis.
+Here, a party which uses a trademark first, receives a trademark grant.
 It’s not necessary to file a trademark federally to get the proprietary right of the same.

-The next step in online trademark search would be to understand the Trademark Electronic Search System (TESS) database, which is the federal trademark search database available in the United States.
-The TESS is one of the most preferred trademark search databases that offer plenty of opportunities and scopes for trademark search professionals.
+The next step in online trademark search is to understand the Trademark Electronic Search System (TESS) database.
+This platform serves as the federal trademark search database available in the United States.
+Further, TESS is one of the most preferred trademark search databases to offer plenty of opportunities for trademark search professionals.

 While Word marks are used to protect a particular word like tradename, image marks are used to protect visual presentation of a company like Logos.
 Doing trademark search for wordmarks are totally different from doing trademark search for images.
 For example, in case of image search referring the “Image Search Code Manual” is a mandatory while in case of word marks search it’s not required.

 Phonetic equivalents are words that sound alike creating the possibility of confusion between the two words (for example ‘CAT’ and ‘KAT’).
 Phonetic equivalents are important because they indicate how an existing mark may be perceived by a consumer as, too similar to your proposed mark.
 If phonetically equivalent marks exist in the same industry there is a strong possibility of consumer confusion and the proposed mark may be rejected.
 Thus, it’s important for trademark search professionals to do phonetic trademark search as well.

 In case you wish to do a full online trademark search relying merely on the federal trademark search database like TESS is not enough.
 Since trademarks in the United States are granted on first to use basis there might be marks that are active and are not registered federally.
 And hence, there comes the importance of doing a common law trademark search wherein, we search other trademark search resources like SEC filings, Yellow Pages, White Pages, Financial Resources Pages (Dow Jones), top newspapers and top internet search engine results.